reclaimprotocol/reclaim-sdk/docs/proof-verification/onchain-verification.md

 # On-chain Verification of Reclaim proofs

-This method of verification is to build trustless dApps.
+This method of verification helps to build trustless dApps.
 A user generates a proof and submits it to the relevant smart-contract/dApp for verification.
 This smart-contract can query Reclaim Contract to verify the validity of the proof.
 Based on the response from Reclaim Contract and the specific application logic, the smart-contract can execute transactions.

 ## Prerequisites